 Historical note and terminology

-Gene therapy can be broadly defined as the transfer of defined genetic material to specific target cells of a patient for the ultimate purpose of preventing or altering a particular disease state.
+Gene therapy can be broadly defined as the transfer of defined genetic material to specific target cells of a patient for the ultimate purpose of preventing or altering a disease.
 Carriers or delivery vehicles for therapeutic genetic material are called vectors, which are usually viral, but several nonviral techniques are being used as well.
 Gene therapy usually implies the introduction of altered genes into the body of a patient instead of just the products of cells with altered genes.
-The term "genetic engineering" applies to the genetic manipulation of living cells, as well as implantation of genetically engineered cells into the living body, and can be considered as a form of gene therapy.
+The term "genetic engineering" applies to the genetic manipulation of living cells, as well as implantation of genetically engineered cells into the living body, which is a form of gene therapy.
 Neurosurgeons refer to gene therapy as "cellular and molecular" neurosurgery.
-The history and basics of gene therapy are described in the article providing an introduction to gene therapy.
+The history and basics of gene therapy are described in the article on introduction to gene therapy.

 Gene therapy of Parkinson disease, Alzheimer disease, Huntington disease, and amyotrophic lateral sclerosis will be described in this article.
 RNA interference (RNAi)-based techniques, which can be employed to reduce expression of specific genes, hold great promise as therapy for these types of neurodegenerative disorders (Maxwell 2009).